-Indian food menu lists down all the delicious dishes of Indian cuisine which are supposed to be shared in groups and consumed until everyone is pleased.
+The Indian food menu lists all the delicious dishes of Indian cuisine, which are supposed to be shared in groups and consumed until everyone is pleased.
 All of your courses will be served at the same time on a thali platter.

 Indian cuisine has been around for about 5000 years.
-Each region's food is influenced by its particular customs, beliefs, and culture.
-Although pork is forbidden, Hindus tend to be vegetarians while Muslims tend to consume meat dishes.
+Each region’s food is influenced by its customs, beliefs, and culture.
+Although pork is forbidden, Hindus tend to be vegetarians, while Muslims tend to consume meat dishes.

 Mongolian, Persian, and Chinese cuisines, among others, have affected Indian cuisine.
-The particular combination of spices that invariably gives Indian cuisine its flavour and scent has been a consistent thread over the millennia.
+The particular combination of spices that invariably gives Indian cuisine its flavor and scent has been a consistent thread over the millennia.

 Ingredients of Indian food menu dishes

 Indian ingredients used in Indian food menu dishes are as diverse as the people of India and the meals available in each region.
 Masala refers to a spice mixture.
 Spice blends are used in specific foods.
-For example, cardamom, cinnamon, cloves, and fennel are used in biryani, an oven-cooked rice and vegetable, fish, or meat meal.
+For example, cardamom, cinnamon, cloves, and fennel are used in biryani, oven-cooked rice, vegetables, fish, or meat.

-In all varieties of Indian cuisine, chilies, mustard seeds, gramme flour, coconut, and yoghurt are common components.
-Ghee is a sort of clarified butter that has a toasted flavour and is used in cooking.
-Rice dishes are flavoured and coloured with saffron.
-Over the course of 5,000 years, you learn to make the best of what you have.
+In all varieties of Indian cuisine, chilies, mustard seeds, gram flour, coconut, and yogurt are standard components.
+Ghee is a sort of clarified butter with a toasted flavor.
+Rice dishes are flavored and colored with saffron.
+Over 5,000 years, you have learned to make the best of what you have.

 North, south, east, and west have different food options.
-Northern Indians favour flat breads such as chapati and naan, while southern Indians prefer rice and coconut.
-The versatile coconut not only supplies milk, but it also thickens stews, forms a chewy snack, and is utilised as an ingredient or garnish in many sweet southern cuisines.
+Northern Indians favor flat bread such as chapati and naan, while southern Indians prefer rice and coconut.
+The versatile coconut supplies milk, thickens stews, forms a chewy snack, and is utilized as an ingredient or garnish in many sweet southern cuisines.

 Western India is increasingly cosmopolitan, yet traditional spicy curries are still popular.
 At the heart of the region, Mumbai, originally Bombay, is teeming with city people, students, and employees.
-Traditional meals vary by region, but seafood and curries, hot and spicy sausages, and snacks with chai tea are all popular.
+Traditional meals vary by region, but seafood, curries, hot and spicy sausages, and snacks with chai tea are all popular.

-East Indian cuisine is based on rice, milk, and vegetables, which are steamed and curried with yoghurt, seeds, and spices.
-East Indians adore sweets and use a lot of milk and other dairy products in them.
+East Indian cuisine is based on rice, milk, and vegetables steamed and curried with yogurt, seeds, and spices.
+East Indians adore sweets and use a lot of milk and other dairy products.

 Kheer is a sweet rice pudding similar to rice pudding in the United States.
 Basmati rice, milk, raisins, sugar, cardamom seed, and almonds make up this dish.
-Kulfi is an Indian ice cream that is produced by boiling reduced milk, chillin it, and then flavouring it with mango juice, rose water, and sugar.
-Also popular are Gajar Halwa, a carrot dessert, coconut soufflé, mango mousse, and Gasgase Payasam are some of the few dishes of Indian food menu that are loved by all.
+Kulfi is an Indian ice cream produced by boiling reduced milk, chilling it, and then flavoring it with mango juice, rose water, and sugar.
+Also, Gajar Halwa, coconut soufflé, mango mousse, and Gasgase Payasam are some of the few dishes on the Indian food menu that are loved by all.

 Chai is a tea that many people drink first thing in the morning.
-It's produced by steeping teabags in milk, sugar, and black cardamom pods.
-Sweet Lassi is a yoghurt shake that, like a smoothie, can be sweetened with mango, a favourite fruit.
+It’s produced by steeping teabags in milk, sugar, and black cardamom pods.
+Sweet Lassi is a yogurt shake that, like a smoothie, can be sweetened with mango, a favorite fruit.
 Also popular are ginger and lemon teas, which can be used for therapeutic purposes such as dyspepsia.

 Chicken Tikka masala

-It's a mouthwatering grilled chicken meal with a thick, creamy gravy that will leave you speechless after one bite.
-A tomato-yogurt sauce is spiced with chilli, garlic, ginger, and garam masala, a popular Indian spice mixture.
-To get that creamy, sour flavour, the chicken is marinated overnight, roasted, and then gently fried in smoky gravy.
+It’s a mouthwatering grilled chicken meal with a thick, creamy gravy that will leave you speechless after one bite.
+A tomato yogurt sauce is spiced with chili, garlic, ginger, and garam masala, a popular Indian spice mixture.

-Vegetarian meatballs are meatballs that do not contain any meat (vegetable "meatballs" in a thick sauce).
-Cooked and mashed potatoes, carrots, beans, peas, and sweet corn are blended with spices and Paneer, a block of cheese that has a texture similar to tofu and is a perfect addition to any vegetarian dish.
+Vegetarian meatballs are meatballs that do not contain any meat (vegetable “meatballs” in a thick sauce).
+Cooked and mashed potatoes, carrots, beans, peas, and sweet corn are blended with spices and Paneer, a block of cheese with a texture similar to tofu.

 This isn’t the most enticing dish on the Indian buffet.
 You could walk right by it on your way to basmati rice and chicken tikka masala.
 But, with all that turmeric, ginger, garlic, and cumin in the mix, this potato-and-cauliflower combo gets high marks for taste and heart healthiness.
 It’s a 10/10 for keeping everyone healthy while also tasting amazing.

-To summarise: meat + spices + grill = pure protein.
-Instead of pilaf, order it with a tomato chutney and brown or whole grain rice to hit high on the healthometer
+To summarise, meat + spices + grill = pure protein.
+Instead of pilaf, order it with tomato chutney and brown or whole-grain rice to hit high on the health meter.

-Choose the Mynt Lunch Plates from their amazing Indian food menu if you don't want to waste time searching the Mynt menu and ordering food.
-Tiny portions of various Indian dishes, from appetizer to dessert, are served on the lunch plates.
+Choose the Mynt Lunch Plates from their excellent Indian food menu if you don’t want to waste time searching the Mynt menu and ordering food.
+Tiny portions of various Indian dishes, from appetizers to desserts, are served on the lunch plates.
 One lunch plate provides a satisfying meal for one human.